CalRecycle Guidance Documents

 Jurisdiction and Regional Planning

-• Regional Agency.
+• Regional Agencies.
 As explained in PRC section 40970, cities and counties are authorized to form “regional agencies.”
 Regional agencies are allowed to report program information and disposal numbers as one entity instead of by jurisdiction.

 Jurisdiction Models and Assistance